romainbsl/techio-kotlin-starter-pack/parts/1_welcome.md

-In this playground, we'll cover some basics features from the Kotlin language.
+This playground is an overview of Kotlin language features.
+I'll introduce syntax for starters and explain the basics, and what makes Kotlin a language that deserve your attention.

+I'll describe the following features as clearly as possible:

-- Functions
+- Basics
   - Variables
   - String templates
   - Control expressions
   - Loops
+- Classes
+- Functions
+  - High-Orders functions
+  - Lambdas
+  - Inline functions
+- Collections
 - Ranges
-- Collections
 - Null safety
-- High-Orders function & Lambdas
+- Type Checks and Smart Casts
+- Operator overloading
+- Java interoperability

-For all this parts we'll find some interactive examples that make Kotlin a friendly companion to play with.
+For all this parts you'll find some explanation, flat code and nice interactive examples, that will show how Kotlin is a friendly companion to play with.

-The idea is born from the desire to share some knowledge about Kotlin and the wish to use a nice platform as tech.io.
+> This documentation  is born from the desire to share some knowledge about Kotlin and the benefit to use a nice platform as tech.io.

+> If you really want to get further with Kotlin I suggest you to read the book Kotlin In Action.

-NB: This Playground is wildly inspired by the [Kotlin documentation](https://kotlinlang.org/docs/reference/basic-syntax.html)
+> NB: This Playground is wildly inspired by the [Kotlin documentation](https://kotlinlang .org/docs/reference/basic-syntax.html)